Alvina Nadeem

 Trinity Lowthian

-I am a university student finishing my degree in Nutrition & Food Sciences at the University of Ottawa and have been involved in research and patient engagement since 2019.
-I started as a member of the Youth Advisory Committee for The Canadian Collaborative for Childhood Cannabinoid Therapeutics and have gone on to work on projects in patient engagement with organizations including CIHR, the Canadian Nutrition Society and Clinical Trials Ontario.
-Being a member of HDRN Canada’s PAC interested me because I want to contribute the youth perspective to this national group as well as learn more about health data in Canada.
-Aside from academics and research, I am also a Team Canada para-fencer and compete internationally in wheelchair fencing and nationally in para-nordic skiing.
+I am a registered dietitian and graduate student.
+I have been involved in research and patient engagement since 2019.
+I started as a member of the Youth Advisory Committee for the Canadian Collaborative for Childhood Cannabinoid Therapeutics and have gone on to work on projects in patient engagement with organizations including the Canadian Institutes for Health Research, the Canadian Nutrition Society, and Clinical Trials Ontario.
+I became a member of the Public Advisory Council to contribute a youth perspective to this national group as well as learn more about health data in Canada.
+Aside from academics and research, I am also a Team Canada para-fencer and compete internationally in wheelchair fencing.

 Terms of Reference